E-B-Manohar/Face-Detection-and-Recogition-TF-FN-OCV/README.md

 # Testing the model.
 ## Image (randomly pulled the pictures from the internet and combined together in MS Paint)
+run Step 3 - Recognizing Faces in an Image File.ipynb which contains the name of the file as "example_02.jpg"
 ![](https://github.com/E-B-Manohar/Face-Detection-and-Recogition-TF-FN-OCV/blob/master/example_02.jpg)

 ## Output: